gnosis/GECO/Proposals/PredictionOfPredictions.md

 6. After 100 years each oracle owner is expected to write the “score” (presumably based on citations counts and licensing/pricing policies) for each scientist (with nonzero results) into the blockchain.
 He is also expected to score publishers.
 (A probably simplest way to score publishers is to add scores for all articles for which it is is considered the primary publisher.)
 7. During some additional time period the people (or robots) vote resulting scoring each of these oracles 0..1 (with the sum 1) based on how they perceive the “correctness” or “fairness” of its scientists’ scores (for our purposes we define correctness/fairness of an oracle as the quantity of votes an oracle will receive).
 The voting results are the outcomes of the oracles list predictions.
 8. Each oracle receives the collateral proportional to its score.
+9. Each oracle's collateral holder receives
-9. Each scientist receives the collateral proportional to the sum of the products of his score in an oracle to the score of the oracle.
+9. Each conditional token holder can receive (after 100 years, for any oracle) the collateral proportional to the product of his score in an oracle to the score (voting result) of the oracle using two consequtive transfers: 1. to oracle's collateral holder from the |prediction of predictions" contract; 2. from that collateral holder to the requestor of funds.
 (To be retrieved from each oracle funds separately, because potentially there may be many oracles.)
 10. Each publisher receives the collateral proportional to its score.

 We have thus a prediction market that will run for about 100 years.